-Please use this Travel Registry Guide to complete your entry in My Travel Plans.
+Please refer to the Travel Registry section of the website to complete your entry in My Travel Plans.

-For technical questions or issues, please contact the IS Service Desk via email at email@example.com, or by phone at (617) 373-HELP (x4357), referencing the My Travel Plans link on the myNEU portal.
+For technical questions or issues, please contact the IS Service Desk via email at email@example.com, or by phone at (617) 373-HELP (x4357), referencing the My Travel Plans link on the myNortheastern portal.

 Requirements for Non-High Risk Locations

 All students traveling outside of the U.S. on Northeastern University-sponsored programs must carry an operational cell phone with international calling, SMS, and cellular data capabilities.
 Phones must be able to receive incoming and make outgoing phone calls without relying solely on data-calling or a Wi-Fi signal.
 Students must enter their international phone number into the My Travel Plans system before departure, or no more than 24 hours after arriving at their destination.

 All students traveling to locations defined as “high-risk” by the university’s International Travel Policy must carry an operational cell phone with international calling, SMS, and cellular data capabilities.
 Students are required to enter the number for their international phone into My Travel Plans before departure, or no more than 24 hours after their arrival.
 They are also required to call NUPD (+1.617.373.2121) using their international phone within 24 hours of their arrival to confirm the phone is working.
 If obtaining phone upon arrival in the high-risk location, student must ensure that their US/personal phone will function in the interim.